ParthK7/Telegram-Temperature-Bot/README.md

 # Telegram-Temperature-Bot
 With the help of a telegram bot, send alerts to the user if the temperature goes past a particular threshold.
-Useful in medicine storage sites to ensure validity of the stock.
+Useful in medicine storage sites to ensure the validity of the stock.